decentralized-identity/veramo/packages/daf-identity-manager/api/daf-identity-manager.api.md

 import { IDidManagerGetArgs } from 'daf-core';
 import { IDidManagerGetByAliasArgs } from 'daf-core';
 import { IDidManagerFindArgs } from 'daf-core';
-import { IDidManagerGetOrCreateIdentifierArgs } from 'daf-core';
+import { IDidManagerGetOrCreateArgs } from 'daf-core';
 import { IDidManagerRemoveKeyArgs } from 'daf-core';
 import { IDidManagerRemoveServiceArgs } from 'daf-core';
 import { IDidManagerSetAliasArgs } from 'daf-core';